 On the back of the bag is a one page summary of the book.
-We worked on how to write this in class and then kids wrote their own.
+We worked on how to write this in class and then students wrote their own.
 The lessons I taught about this included samples from books I had read.

 In the book about the iguana the student could have included a plastic lizard.
 Or in the book called Socks the student could have brought in a stuffed toy cat.

+Finally, each item should have an explanation card that tells why the item represents something from the book.
 The presentations are so fun!
 Each student shares the bag and a little of the summary, but the most fun is sharing the five items in the bag.